 3. Celebrate holidays and milestones.

 The flexibility and social impact of a charity gift card allows you to use it to reward performance, acknowledge milestones, or just celebrate the holidays.
 According to a survey from KPMG and feedback from GlobalGiving’s corporate partners, employees actually prefer to be given opportunities to make a positive impact over trinkets.
-Not only do they prefer it, but employees that are engaged are more productive at work and will remain at a company longer, both of which increase their value and ultimately contribute to your bottom line.
+Not only do they prefer it, but research reveals employees that are engaged are more productive at work and will remain at a company longer, both of which increase their value and ultimately contribute to your bottom line.